+On Estate Planning Lawyer News we often discuss estate planning.
 There’s an old saying that goes, “You can’t take your riches with you when you die”.
 But, you can definitely leave them behind for your loved ones.
-With the help of a probate lawyer, you can distribute your assets and pay your debts, with or without a will.
+With the help of an estate lawyer, you can distribute your assets and pay your debts, with or without a will.
 So, what does a probate lawyer do?

 The Job of a Probate Lawyer